Environment and Heredity: Birds & Dinosaurs

 University of Wisconsin Bird Study

 Why study birds?
 One reason is to help us.
-Researchers at the University of Wisconsin are studying why birds can migrate hundreds of miles with no sleep, and see if that research can help humans who are sleep deprived.. learn more
+Researchers at the University of Wisconsin are studying why birds can migrate hundreds of miles with no sleep, and… learn more